Last update 3/31/21

 Symptoms usually appear gradually 2 to 14 days after exposure.
 Some people

 have had only mild symptoms while others have become severely ill.
-As
+The

-of May 13, the CDC's revised list of symptoms include fever or chills,
+CDC's list of symptoms include fever or chills, cough, shortness of

-cough, shortness of breath/difficulty breathing, fatigue, muscle or body
+breath/difficulty breathing, fatigue, muscle or body aches, headache,

-aches, headache, sore throat, new loss of smell and taste, and congestion
+sore throat, new loss of smell and taste, and congestion or runny nose.

-or runny nose.
-Some patients may have digestive issues such as loss of
+Some patients may have digestive issues such as loss of appetite or diarrhea.

-appetite or diarrhea.
-Severe symptoms include trouble breathing, persistent
+Severe symptoms include trouble breathing; persistent pain or pressure

-lips or face.
 This list is not all possible symptoms.
-If you have these
+If you have these or other symptoms

-or other symptoms that are severe or concern you, you should get medical
+that are severe or concern you, you should get medical attention immediately.

 The City of Los Angeles is providing free COVID-19 testing to all Los Angeles